 Star Grass (Dichromena Colorata) or White Star Sedge, is a member of the sedge family, native to the coasts of Virginia through Florida.
 Foliage consists of narrow blades of green, ornamental grass that is adorned with lovely, star shaped, white bracts, that appear as flowers atop the grass in summer until fall.
-Slow spreading and grows 12 - 18" tall--with an 18" spread.
+Slow spreading and grows 12 - 18 inches tall--with an 18 inch spread.

 Sunlight Requirements Full sun to part shade

-Moisture Requirements Moist soil or up to 3" of water above roots
+Moisture Requirements Moist soil or up to 3 inches of water above roots

 Bloom Blooms in summer